 seen as a “ladies man,” or to even “date.”
 Marriage was my only relational desire.
 Even at 7 years old I was fully aware of the ideal of Christian marriage.
 So, for that end, I began to set my mind, steel my character, and discipline my heart so that I might become the most eligible Christian bachelor I could be.

 I have never wavered.
 Champion of the idealists.
 The most hopelessly romantic.
 My resolve has only strengthened.
-Now in my mid 30’s and still single I would like to share some of what I have learned the hard way over the years:
+Now in my 30’s and still unmarried I would like to share some of what I have learned the hard way over the years: